unicef/hope-documentation/docs/components/aurora/setup.md

     The first time after you have created or modified the _.envrc_ file you will have to authorize it using:

         direnv allow

+# Run

+To start working with Aurora you can:

+### Build and use your docker

+After you have cloned the repo, be sure to have a Reddis and PostgreSQL server running on your machine

+    export ADMIN_EMAIL=admin@example.com
+    export ADMIN_PASSWORD=password
+    export DATABASE_URL=postgres://postgres:@127.0.0.1:5432/aurora
+    export CACHE_URL=redis://127.0.0.1:6379/1?client_class=django_redis.client.DefaultClient

+    cd docker

+    make build run

+### Use provided compose.yml

+    docker compose up

+navigate to http://localhost:8000/admin/ and login using `admin@example.com/password`